 Sectors In Need of Access Control

-As you’re aware an access control system is used in many sectors and industries.
-As well as office buildings we can find access control in many smaller areas including train station toilets, football stadiums or airport security.
+As well as high-value items, access control is often found in office buildings and many smaller areas including train station toilets, football stadiums or airport security.
 Additionally, retail, healthcare, hospitality, education campuses, festivals and high-security environments all have some form of access control.

 The systems are used in a variety of locations such as: